sunqinxuan/sunqinxuan.github.io/_projects/2022-05-08-line-extraction-matching.md

 (EDT) for both the voxel map and its logical complement.
 The signed distance field is then simply given by the difference of the two EDT values.
 Computing the EDT is surprisingly efficient: for a lattice of $K$ samples, computation takes time $O(K)$ [10].
 ```

-阅读文献[10]《Distance Transforms of Sampled Functions》。
+Read the paper "Distance Transforms of Sampled Functions".

 <img src="https://sunqinxuan.github.io/images/projects-2022-05-08-img12.jpeg" alt="1" style="zoom:33%;" />